zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Override Rules Logging & Reporting

 If a request matches an override rule, the `json_log` field will include a new block named 'overrideRule'.
 However, if no rules match the request, the log will not contain any related information.
-When the ’actionType’ flag is set to “replace-policy”, the 'originalPolicyName' field in the log will reflect the name of the original policy name (the one that contains override rules), and the `policy_name` field will reflect the policy that was enforced.
+When the ’actionType’ flag is set to "replace-policy", the 'originalPolicyName' field in the log will reflect the name of the original policy name (the one that contains override rules), and the `policy_name` field will reflect the policy that was enforced.

 For example, if the matching override rule is called "login_page":